France wants Greek deal now, warns of euro zone break-up risk

 Meanwhile it is in Merkel's interest to play tough in front of her ruling conservatives and German voters frustrated with what they see as Greek prevaricating.

-German government sources have in recent days characterised the French stance as "going through the motions".
+German government sources have in recent days characterized the French stance as "going through the motions".

 Whether or not France genuinely believes a deal can be pulled out of the bag before Sunday, Hollande was set to depart on Wednesday on a three-day trip to Africa.
 Finance Minister Sapin, who was due to accompany him, opted to stay home instead.